-A hepatologist is a specialist in the branch of medicine called Hepatology, which includes the study of body parts such as the liver, the biliary tree, the gallbladder and the pancreas.
-A hepatologist manages disorders in these areas.
-Hepatology was traditionally a subspecialty of gastroenterology, but recent advances in the understanding of this subspecialty have made it a field of its own.
+A hepatologist is a specialist who manages disorders of the liver, the biliary tree, the gallbladder and the pancreas.
+Hepatology was traditionally a subspecialty of gastroenterology, but recent advances in the subspecialty have made it a field of its own.

 Hepatologists deal most frequently with viral hepatitis and diseases related to alcohol.
-Hepatitis impacts millions of people worldwide and has been associated with a number of poor outcomes such as liver cancer and liver transplantation.
-Particularly, hepatitis B and hepatitis C frequently cause liver cancers.
-Alcohol consumption has been associated with cirrhosis and other complications.
+Hepatitis and alcoholic diseases impact millions of people worldwide and have been associated with several poor outcomes, such as liver cancer and liver transplantation, and complications, such as cirrhosis and fatty liver disease.